Skip to main content

 Together with scientific, legal, and industry partners, we are working to end horseshoe crab harvests by advocating for the adoption of the safe, effective and commercially scalable synthetic alternatives that are available for endotoxin testing.
 These alternatives have existed for decades but are now just starting to be adopted.

-To help enforce this transition away from limulus amoebocyte lysate (LAL), derived from horseshoe crab blood, Revive & Restore and our partners are launching the Sustainability Scorecard for Endotoxin Testing to track drug and vaccine manufacturers’ progress as they transition to synthetic alternatives.
+To help enforce this transition away from limulus amoebocyte lysate (LAL), derived from horseshoe crab blood, Revive & Restore and our partners have launched the Sustainability Scorecard for Endotoxin Testing to track drug and vaccine manufacturers’ progress as they transition to synthetic alternatives.

 We believe the Sustainability Scorecard will accelerate progress to halt the unnecessary bleeding of horseshoe crabs which threaten their survival and the health of eastern coastlines.